Culinary Medicine

 Promoting Wellness Through Delicious and Nutritious Food

-UT Southwestern was the first medical center to license a curriculum from Health meets Food, which now includes a network of more than 50 medical centers that are leading the change in how health care professionals are trained to think about wellness and healthy eating.
+UT Southwestern was the first medical center to license the Health meets Food educational curriculum from the American College of Culinary Medicine, which now includes a network of more than 60 medical centers and training programs that are leading the change in how health care professionals are trained to think about wellness and healthy eating.

-Our program began in 2015 and quickly spread throughout UT Southwestern.
+Our educational program training health professionals began in 2015 and quickly spread throughout UT Southwestern to include research and innovative patient care.

 Following the “food is medicine” philosophy, we’re continuing to expand our efforts to achieve our vision of:

-• Making delicious, nutritious food accessible for everyone
+• Making delicious, nutritious food accessible to everyone

 • Preventing and treating chronic disease